mika-n/RemapIdenticalRBRTextures/README.md

 ; Optional path to the stage specific animation scripts, objects and textures.
 Here it is possible to define new animations ; or to override default RBR animations (marshals, deers, birds, media people and so on).
 ; In this example MyCustom would refer to the folder in c:\games\rbr\Maps\494-MyStage\MyCustom\
 ; and in there the default RBR deer animation and marshalVest texture has been customized.
+With other animation files ; RSF fallbacks to use the default RBR files in c:\games\rbr\scripts and c:\games\rbr\sgs folders.
 ;    c:\games\rbr\Maps\494-MyStage\MyCustom\scripts\load_deer_flat.lua
 ;    c:\games\rbr\Maps\494-MyStage\MyCustom\sgs\textures\ho_marshalvest.dds
 ;